adaptivelab/bitly-historics/README.md

     $ BITLY_HISTORICS_CONFIG=production python historics.py -e

-To add a domain, we ask Bitly for all the Bitly links for asos.com:
+To add a domain, we ask Bitly for all the Bitly links for bbc.co.uk:

-    $ BITLY_HISTORICS_CONFIG=production python historics.py --a asos.com
+    $ BITLY_HISTORICS_CONFIG=production python historics.py --a bbc.co.uk

 and our mongodb is updated with the snapshot of links that they provide.